According to Andy Williams, the holiday season is the most wonderful time of year — a wonderful time to delight your customers.

 How?
 Prepare for the rush.

-Keep your CS team well-staffed so they can engage with customers when needed.
-And make sure all customer communications are transparent and consistent.
-After all, few things are more frustrating as a customer than receiving two completely different answers from two different reps.
+Keep your customer service (CS) team well-staffed and make sure all customer communications are transparent and consistent.
+In my experience as a customer service representative and a customer, few things are more frustrating than receiving two completely different answers from two different reps.

 2. Pay attention to your social media channels.